 - Bring a large Dutch Oven to medium-high heat.

-- Add pomegranate juice (or red wine), whole tomatoes, tomato sauce and the tomato paste to the pan.
+- Add pomegranate juice (or red wine), whole tomatoes, tomato sauce, and the tomato paste to the pan.
 Use a paring knife to cut the whole tomatoes into quarters.
 Stir to combine.

-- Serve with cooked pasta and enjoy!
+- Serve with cooked pappardelle pasta and enjoy!

 Notes

-- Storage: store leftovers in an airtight container in the refrigerator for up to 5 days.
-Freezer: store in freezer-safe container (and mark down label/date) – store in freezer for up to 3 months.
+- Freezer: store in freezer-safe container (and mark down label/date) – store in freezer for up to 3 months.

 - Dutch Oven: a large saucepan should work just fine in lieu of a Dutch Oven.